Working analysis · May 2026

 Filter time-series charts: to Applies to charts in Sections 2, 3, 4, 5, 6, 7, and 9

 Cost growth at TSD has been steady and structural, not Covid-shock-and-recover.
-The FY24 Annual Comprehensive Financial Report — audited by Plante Moran — contains a ten-year statistical section that lets us see the full arc.1
+The FY25 Annual Comprehensive Financial Report — audited by Plante Moran and accepted by the Board on November 18, 2025 — contains a ten-year statistical section covering FY16-FY25; combined with the prior-year FY24 ACFR it lets us see the full arc from FY15 forward.1

-Up 40% in nine years.
-The post-Covid acceleration (FY22 onward) reflects salary CBA progressions, MPSERS rate increases, MESSA premium inflation, and new SpEd staffing layers — not enrollment growth (enrollment is shrinking).
+Up 43% in ten years.
+The post-Covid acceleration (FY22 onward) reflects salary CBA progressions, MPSERS rate increases, MESSA premium inflation, the FY25 teacher-salary step, and new SpEd staffing layers — not enrollment growth (enrollment is shrinking).

 Sources for this section